WANGkevinCUHK/qunzhongwang.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a second-year undergraduate at the **Chinese University of Hong Kong (CUHK)**, majoring in **Mathematics and Information Engineering ([MIE](https://www.ie.cuhk.edu.hk/programmes/bsc-in-mieg/))**.
-Prior to university, my dedication to mathematical problem-solving culminated in a **Gold Medal at the Chinese Mathematics Olympiad (CMO)**.
-My academic interests lie at the intersection of mathematics and artificial intelligence, particularly in exploring the **underlying mathematical frameworks** that drive advancements in AI and its related fields.
-I aspire to pursue a PhD in this domain, leveraging my mathematical foundation to tackle fundamental challenges in AI research.
-Ultimately, my goal is to bridge the gap between theoretical discoveries and practical applications, contributing innovative solutions that push the boundaries of the field.
+I am a second-year undergraduate at the **Chinese University of Hong Kong (CUHK)**, majoring in **Mathematics and Information Engineering (MIE)**.
+My academic journey began with a strong foundation in mathematics, highlighted by a **Gold Medal at the Chinese Mathematics Olympiad (CMO)**.

+My primary interests lie in the **mathematical foundations of artificial intelligence**, including optimization, learning theory and statistics.
+I am particularly fascinated by the **theoretical frameworks** behind modern AI systems.

+**I am actively seeking research internship opportunities (virtual or in-person)**.
+My goal is to pursue a PhD in such domain, contributing to bridge the gap bewteen theory and practice.

 ---

-### **School Experiences**
+### **Honors and Awards**

 - **Mathematical Modeling Competitions:**
   - **Meritorious Winner** in the Mathematical Modeling Contest(MCM)